oracle-quickstart/oci-quickstart/scripts/README.md

 - id values are printed at the end to be used in tenancy setup in the partner portal

 ### Options/Info:
-- If you add `export OLD='true';` before the curl it will create the policy for the old validation service.

 - If you add `export TESTING='true';` before the curl it will create resources with random names then delete as a test.